 - Curating Material Culture for the Digital Age (digital humanities practicum that focuses on a rotating series of university collections)

-- Art in the Museum (research intensive freshman seminar)
+- Art in the Museum (research and writing intensive freshman seminar)

 - Exhibits in Focus (B'more intersession)